Balou9/dd-reverse-string/README.md

 The lambda function code gets bundled to provide the zip file archive for the deployment of the lambda function.
 Afterwards a terraform project is being initiated in the terraform cloud.
 Next the main.tf template gets validated an execution plan is being created
-and then applied/deployed in the terraform cloud.
+and then applied in the terraform cloud.

 ## CI